talon-one/TalonOne.cs/docs/ManagementApi.md

 ## CreateAdditionalCost

-> AccountAdditionalCost CreateAdditionalCost (NewAdditionalCost body)
+> AccountAdditionalCost CreateAdditionalCost (NewAdditionalCost newAdditionalCost)

 Define a new additional cost